Parvsharma04/GreenGuardian/README.md

-Green Guardian is a tech-driven initiative to enhance sanitation and hygiene in India by incentivizing proper waste disposal, tracking garbage collection, and allowing users to report environmental hazards.
+Green Guardian is a tech-driven initiative to enhance sanitation and hygiene in India by incentivizing proper waste disposal, tracking garbage collection, and allowing users to report environmental hazards.🚮🌱
 ## 🚀 Features

 - ♻️ **Recycling Rewards** – Earn redeemable tokens for proper waste disposal.